aalperenpolat/age-prediction/README.md

 # Age Estimation and Face Recognition Project

 This project captures images from a camera and performs face detection to estimate the age of detected faces.
-Face recognition is achieved using OpenCV, and age estimation is done using Tensorflow and Keras.
+Face recognition is achieved using OpenCV, and age estimation is done using TensorFlow and Keras.
+Links for models and dataset will be added in the near future.

 ## Requirements